-The Internship Program is designed to assist seniors as they begin to make career decisions.
+The Internship Program is designed to assist seniors, and occasionally other grades, as they begin to make career decisions.
 Internships afford students the opportunity to understand the relevance of classroom academics to the world of work while learning about available career options.
 Students must secure the endorsement of their School Counselor and an Administrator based upon a proven record of maturity, responsibility, academic success, and good attendance and discipline records.